3LawsRobotics/3laws/docs/sources/copilot/index.rst

 spans x=[-1,1] and y=[-1,1], the barrier function (inequalities) can be x^2-1 >= 0 and y^2 - 1 >= 0.
 With an explicit barrier function and the equation of
 motion for the system, various failsafe strategies can be evaluated for compliance with the needs.

-**Discretized:** It is often possible to describe the desired cost that indicates that the system is within (or outside) the desired state set through a discrete grid that provides the cost at each point.
-The CoPilot can scan through these points to determine the system's condition and the validity of the failsafe at that point.

 One can use a QP solver to find the best failsafe strategy.